 Networking can prove to be a huge challenge for even the most social of us.
-There are many different behaviours, social cues and personal skills that need to be used in order to make the most out of any networking event for you and for your business.
+There are many different behaviours, social cues and personal skills that need to be used to make the most out of any networking event for you and your business.

 Pick the right event